zenml-io/blog.zenml.io/_posts/2022-03-14-zero-six-three-release.md

 With ZenML 0.6.3, you can now run your ZenML steps on Sagemaker and AzureML!
 It's normal to have certain steps that require specific hardware on which to run model training, for example, and this latest release gives you the power to switch out hardware for individual steps to support this.

-We added a new Tensorboard visualisation that you can make use of when using our Kubeflow Pipelines integration.
-We handle the background processes needed to spin up this interactive web interface that you can use to visualise your model's performance over time.
+We added a new Tensorboard visualization that you can make use of when using our Kubeflow Pipelines integration.
+We handle the background processes needed to spin up this interactive web interface that you can use to visualize your model's performance over time.

 Behind the scenes we gave our integration testing suite a massive upgrade, fixed a number of smaller bugs and made documentation updates.
 For a detailed look at what's changed, give [our full release notes](https://github.com/zenml-io/zenml/releases/tag/0.6.3) a glance.